18

 Method No. 1 (from Wikipedia)

-Sagitta - Formula 1
+Sagitta - formula 1

-L - chord length (distance between points) in a straight line through the Earth.
+l - chord length (distance between points) in a straight line through the Earth.

 Calculation example:

-Horda length 40 km .
-Sagitta S =r - sqrt{ r^{2} - {1} over {4} l^{2} } = 6378 - sqrt(63782 - 0.25 l2) = 0.03136 km = 31.36 m
+• chord length 40 km.
+Sagitta s= r - sqrt{ r^{2} - {1} over {4} l^{2} } = 6378 - sqrt(63782 - 0.25 * l2) = 0.03136 km = 31.36 m

-Method # 2
+Method No. 2

-Source:calculator on math Open ReferENCE
+Source:calculator on Math Open Reference

-First we find L - the length of half the base of the arc.
+First, we find L - the length of half the base of the arc.

-D is the distance between the currents in km,
+d - distance between currents in km,

-R is the radius of the Earth 6378 km.
+r - radius of the earth 6378 km.

-For example, for d = 40 km
+For example, for d=40 km

-L =r cdot sin( {d} over { 2 cdot r } ) = 6378 * sin (40/6378/2) = 19.9999672229
+L = r cdot sin( {d} over { 2 cdot r } ) = 6378 * sin (40/6378/2) = 19.9999672229

-Step 2: Substitute L into the formula.
+Step 2: substitute L into the formula.

 Sagitta: